 Continue to the former Royal Palace, now a National Museum, a modest but graceful building which combines traditional Lao and French beaux-arts motifs.
 This turn-of-the-century royal residence has been preserved as it was when the royal family last lived here, and it offers unique insights into the history of Laos.
 Then, visit Hor Phrabang.
 In the right front corner room of the Palace, which opens to the outside, is a collection of the palace's most prized art, including the Phrabang, cast of a gold, silver, and bronze alloy.
 This Buddha stands at 83 cm tall and weighs around 50 kg.

-Afterwards, visit Wat Mai- the largest and the most richly decorated of the temples in Luang Prabang.
+Afterward, visit Wat Mai- the largest and the most richly decorated of the temples in Luang Prabang.

-Overnight at hotel.
+Overnight at the hotel.